 Last month, the US Federal and State Governments weighed the impact of language services on enforcing Civil Right and Security against growing deficits and budget constraints.
-Here is a summary of what transpired and the different ongoing arguments.
+Here is a summary of what transpired and the different ongoing arguments that created a language dilemma.

 NY – June 20th, 2012: Legal advocacy groups joined parents whose first language is not English in Lower Manhattan to announce a complaint filed with the federal Education Department’s Office for Civil Rights.
 Advocates for Children and New York Lawyers for the Public Interest said the lack of services is hindering tens of thousands of parents from becoming involved with their children’s special education programs.